MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/customerInsights/CustomerActivity.md

 ---
-title: CustomerActivity - Common Data Model | Microsoft Docs
+title: CustomerActivity in customerInsights - Common Data Model | Microsoft Docs
 description: An activity performed by a user that has observational value to the business.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Customer Activity
+# Customer Activity in customerInsights

 An activity performed by a user that has observational value to the business.